 What is the EIS?

-The Eligibility Information System (EIS) is a data system designed for tracking students.
+The Education Information System (EIS) is a data system designed for tracking students.
 Several states’ school systems utilize the system to track student data such as addresses, DOB, grade level, and performance.

 While all children who are enrolled in public school are assigned tracking numbers, homeschoolers theoretically are not – at least those who have never been enrolled in public school.
 Neither are homeschoolers required to submit information such as grade level – making it more difficult to use EIS with homeschoolers.